Polar Β· Essential

 🌱

 Limiting amino acid in some diets.
-In certain plant-based diets dominated by cereals, threonine can become a limiting amino acid alongside lysine.
+In plant-based diets dominated by cereals, threonine can become a limiting amino acid alongside lysine.
 Legumes (beans, lentils) are good threonine sources.
-The pattern of threonine deficiency in grain-heavy diets was one reason why Rose's experiments β€” showing that rats failed to grow without it β€” had immediate practical implications for understanding human nutrition.
+The pattern of threonine deficiency in grain-heavy diets was one reason why Rose's experiments β€” showing that rats failed to grow without it β€” had immediate practical implications for human nutrition.

 Where Threonine Is Found